jasonmb626/mySetups/VSCode_Setup.md

   <summary>For NodeJS projects</summary>
 ## For each project

+If you want a generic sample click the Remote Status bar icon (lower left) and choose "Try Development Container Sample" and choose Node

 TODO: find out if can use npm instead of npx, -D instead of --dev for eslint-config-airbnb

 ```sh